adarsh-godabole/Food-expense-tracker/README.md

 npm run dev
 ```

-Your application will be available at `http://localhost:5173`.
+The application will be available at `http://localhost:5173`

 ## Building for Production